 The Southern Oregon Foreign Language Articulation (SOFLA) Project, allowing high school seniors to earn university credit by demonstrating appropriate language proficiency, will be underway soon!
 Last year, nearly 25 students in the region received SOU credit through the program.

 The program consists of these steps:

 - Student completes a Student Application form and pays $25 to SOU, by March 9, 2020.

-- Student takes the ACTFL Oral Proficiency Interview (OPI), OR the ACTFL Oral Proficiency by Computer Interview (OPIc) by April 3, 2020.
+- Student takes the ACTFL Oral Proficiency Interview (OPI), OR the ACTFL Oral Proficiency by Computer Interview (OPIc).
 Fees are $139 for OPI and $70 for OPIc, payable to Language Testing International.
 Note: Students may need to pay an additional $20 proctor fee for the OPI.

 The student should check with his/her higher education institution to verify that Pass/No Pass credits will be accepted as transfer credits.
 The grade of “P” on an SOU transcript is equivalent to the grade of “C” or better.

 Students begin by completing the online Student Application form above.

-Students must complete an ACTFL Oral Proficiency Interview (OPI) OR the Oral Proficiency Interview by Computer (OPIc) prior to April 3, 2020.
+Students must complete an ACTFL Oral Proficiency Interview (OPI) OR the Oral Proficiency Interview by Computer (OPIc), or the oral section of the AAPPL.
 Teachers or students must contact ACTFL to schedule the OPI interviews by calling 1-800-486-8444.
 The OPI test fee is $139.
 Students may need to pay an additional $20 proctor fee for the OPI.
 The OPIc test fee is $70.
 Although the OPIc is considerably cheaper, students interact with a computer avatar in the OPIc rather than a live person.
 Some students find it more difficult to test well in this format.
 Students are responsible for all costs.
 When arranging for either test, please indicate that you want the test results sent to Southern Oregon University.